 My answer to that question?
 Don’t stop being intimidating.
 Just stop dating people who call you intimidating.
 They suck.

 I myself have been called intimidating a lot throughout my life.
 It all started with my father who, trying his hardest to console a weepy teenager who didn’t have a date to prom, told me that it wasn’t my fault that men didn’t want to date me.
 “They just find you intimidating,” he said.
 He totally meant it as a compliment — he’d raised a strong, outspoken young woman, and he knew it — so I tried to take it as such.
-But as I got older, and the men I’d date started calling me intimidating as a way to weasel out of the situation we were in, I realised that the opposite sex didn’t always see intimidation as a positive thing.
+But as I got older, and the men I’d date started calling me intimidating as a way to weasel out of the situation we were in, I realized that the opposite sex didn’t always see intimidation as a positive thing.
 And in talking to my queer friends, I found that this phenomenon seems to mainly occur in heterosexual relationships.
 The queer men and women I spoke to had never been given the excuse of intimidation as the reason why they weren’t finding dates (though, admittedly, my findings are 100% anecdotal).

-So, being a woman who used to mould and fold herself to meet society’s standards of “the girl he wants to date,” I started Googling to see exactly what men found intimidating in a woman, all in an effort to fix it in myself.
+So, being a woman who used to mold and fold herself to meet society’s standards of “the girl he wants to date,” I started Googling to see exactly what men found intimidating in a woman, all in an effort to fix it in myself.
 The answers I found were actually super enraging — especially on one particular Reddit post I’d stumbled across.
 Some answered, “If she’s better looking than me,” while others brought up words like “smarter,” “stronger,” “funnier,” and “outspoken.”
-Women who made more money than their male counterparts, or had a better job or seemed more successful in general, were also penalised.
+Women who made more money than their male counterparts, or had a better job or seemed more successful in general, were also penalized.
 Basically, it seemed to me that if a woman is better than a man she’s dating in any aspect of her life, she’s automatically cast as “too intimidating.”